Does Aetna require prior authorization for a Suboxone (buprenorphine/naloxone) prescription?

 So Aetna will definitely not require prior authorization for my buprenorphine?

 According to Aetna’s website, they don’t require prior authorization for members insured through an employer-based plan to get buprenorphine/naloxone.
 So if you have insurance through your job or your parent’s or spouse’s job, your clinician won’t have to request prior authorization.

 However, if you have a plan through Aetna Medicare or Aetna Medicaid you may still need prior authorization.

-For all Aetna plans, there may be a limit on the quantity you can be prescribed.
-For example, on a search we ran, the quantity Aetna would cover for generic buprenorphine/naloxone tablets (8mg/2mg) was limited to three tablets per day, without requiring prior authorization.
+For all Aetna plans, there will probably be a limit on the quantity you can be prescribed.
+For example, on a search we ran, the quantity Aetna would cover for generic buprenorphine/naloxone tablets (8mg/2mg) was limited to three tablets per day without requiring prior authorization.
 There also may be restrictions on which brands of buprenorphine/naloxone you can get without prior authorization.
 Your plan may not cover Suboxone, but may cover Zubsolv or generics.

 Is precertification the same as prior authorization?

 Yes.
 Precertification, preauthorization, and prior approval all mean the same thing as prior authorization.
 These terms are used interchangeably.

 How can I find out for certain if my Aetna plan covers my Suboxone (buprenorphine/naloxone)?

 Health plans have lists of medications they include in their prescription drug benefits.
 These lists are called their formulary or drug list.
 You can check the formulary for your specific Aetna plan on the Aetna website.
 Choose your plan from the dropdown menu and then click “View Pharmacy Plan.”
 You can either view a PDF of the formulary or click through to a searchable list on which you can find the covered drug.
 There will be a key of codes and icons they use, so you can tell if there are quantity limits, if only generics are covered, if a drug requires pre-authorization, and more.